 The Leibniz Research Laboratories for Biotechnology and Artificial Organs (LEBAO) were founded by Professor Axel Haverich at the Hannover Medical School (MHH) in 1996, based on funding from the prestigious Leibniz prize awarded by the DFG.

-The LEBAO, being one of the central institutions of the Cluster of Excellence "REBIRTH", is closely linked to the Department of Cardiothoracic, Transplantation and Vascular Surgery of the MHH.
-This close connection of application-oriented basic research and a clinical department is achieved by applying the new concept of a dual leadership, with a clinical director, Professor Axel Haverich, on one side, and a research director, Professor Ulrich Martin, on the other.
+LEBAO is one of the central pillars of the Cluster of Excellence "REBIRTH" and is closely linked to the Department of Cardiothoracic, Transplantation and Vascular Surgery at the MHH.
+The resulting synergies between application-driven basic research and clinical practice are underpinned by the co-directorship of a clinical director, Professor Axel Haverich, and a research director, Professor Ulrich Martin.

 Within LEBAO, our research focuses on different aspects of regenerative medicine and organ transplantation.
 The close alignment between basic research and the clinic allows focused approaches in research and development, and promotes an accelerated translation of innovative therapeutic concepts into clinical practice.
 Under the direction of Professor Ulrich Martin, research projects are currently underway in the following priority areas: